njean42/kumiko/doc/Usage.md

 ### File names

-The `filename`s in our JSON object are relative to the working directory from which you invoked the `./kumiko` command.
+The `filename`s in our JSON object are relative to the working directory from which we invoked the `./kumiko` command.

 ## Get panel information for all pages in one comic book